 SEARCH Annual Awards Spotlight Leadership and Contributions to Justice and Public Safety

 The O.J.
-Hawkins Award for Innovative Leadership and Outstanding Contributions in Criminal Justice Information Systems, Policy and Statistics is SEARCH’s highest practitioner honor.
+Hawkins Award for Innovative Leadership and Outstanding Contributions in Criminal Justice Information Systems, Policy and Statistics is SEARCH’s highest honor.
 It formally acknowledges an individual’s service, dedication, and contributions that have improved the justice community’s ability to develop and use criminal justice information.
 In particular, award recipients have made outstanding contributions that have a broad-ranging impact, often affecting multiple states, justice disciplines, or branches of government.

-It is the only nationally recognized, competitive award for contributions in the field of criminal justice information management, and is named for Orville J. (Bud) Hawkins, who was SEARCH’s first Chairman and Executive Director, and a technological pioneer who successfully guided the organization through its crucial early years beginning in 1969.
+It is the only nationally recognized, competitive award for contributions in the field of criminal justice information management, and is named for Orville J. (Bud) Hawkins, who was SEARCH’s first Chair and Executive Director, and a technological pioneer who successfully guided the organization through its crucial early years beginning in 1969.
 O.J.
 Hawkins’ distinguished career in law enforcement spanned nearly 7 decades, and included nearly 60 years of service to the California Department of Justice.

 SEARCH began presenting the Hawkins Award in 1985.
-Check out the list of all past recipients, who include former U.S. Senators and Representatives, an FBI Director, an Attorney General, and justice agency and organization officials at the state, Federal, and national levels.
+Check out the list of all past recipients, who include former U.S. Senators and Representatives, an FBI Director, an Attorney General, private-sector experts, and justice agency and organization officials at the state, Federal, and national levels.

 The Gary R. Cooper Award for Meritorious Service honors a SEARCH Member whose work in the field of criminal justice information systems, policy or statistics has been outstanding.
 The award, named after long-time SEARCH Executive Director Gary R. Cooper (retired), enables SEARCH Members to recognize one of their colleagues for contributions both to the field of criminal justice information and to the success of SEARCH.